Sikorsky S-61: Operational history

 The first civil operator to adopt the S-61 was Los Angeles Airways, which introduced the type to service on 11 March 1962.
 The company had reportedly bought them from Sikorsky at a unit price of $650,000 each.
-Sikorsky's foremost competitor for sales was Boeing Vertol with their Vertol 107 twin-rotor helicopter, which arrived on the market shortly after the S-61.
-While regarded as one of the most successful American scheduled helicopter airlines even by the 21st century, following several accidents involving its S-61s, Los Angeles Airways ceased operations in 1971.
+Sikorsky's foremost competitor in sales was Boeing Vertol, which had a Vertol 107 twin-rotor helicopter, which arrived on the market shortly after the S-61.
+While regarded as one of the most successful American scheduled helicopter airlines even by the 21st century, following several accidents involving its S-61s, including the crash of the prototype S-61 N300Y, Los Angeles Airways ceased operations in 1971.

-Even prior to the receipt of approval from the Federal Aviation Administration (FAA), the S-61 had been purchased by a number of airliners, including Los Angeles Airways, New York Airways, and Chicago Helicopter Airways.
-It was promoted as being the first U.S. helicopter designed specifically as a commercial airliner.
-The S-61 seated 25 passengers and had an estimated direct operating cost of 8¢ per seat mile.
-The operating costs of civil helicopter were considered to be crucial, even prior to the S-61's introduction, as airlines had typically been unable to achieve profitable helicopter routes and became dependent on government subsidies to operate, reportedly due to the limited capacity and high operating expense of the available helicopters.
-It was hoped that the S-61 would be able to noticeably improve on economics compared to its predecessors.
+Even before the receipt of approval from the Federal Aviation Administration (FAA), the S-61 had been purchased by several airliners, including Los Angeles Airways, New York Airways, and Chicago Helicopter Airways.
+It was promoted as the first U.S. helicopter explicitly designed as a commercial airliner.
+The S-61 seated 25 passengers with an estimated direct operating cost of 8¢ per seat mile.
+The operating costs of civil helicopters were considered crucial, even before the S-61's introduction, as airlines had typically been unable to achieve profitable helicopter routes and became dependent on government subsidies to operate, reportedly due to the limited capacity and high operating expense of the available helicopters.
+It was hoped that the S-61 would noticeably improve on economics compared to its predecessors.

-New York Airways ordered an initial batch of ten S-61s to serve its helicopter routes.
-Perhaps most prominently, it started operated flights from a heliport on the 59-story Pan Am Building, and at one point planned to perform as many as 360 helicopter flights per day.
-Launched on 21 December 1965, the operation soon proved to be unprofitable, only carrying an average of only eight passengers, leading to the heliport's closure in 1968.
-While flights were resumed during February 1977, an accident three months later involving a S-61 helicopter that collapsed and flipped onto its side, killing five people, led to the heliport being closed indefinitely.
+New York Airways ordered a batch of ten S-61s to serve its helicopter routes.
+Perhaps most prominently, it started operating flights from a heliport on the 59-story Pan Am Building, and at one point planned to perform as many as 360 helicopter flights per day.
+Launched on 21 December 1965, the operation soon proved unprofitable, carrying an average of only eight passengers, leading to the heliport's closure in 1968.
+While flights were resumed during February 1977, an accident three months later involving an S-61 helicopter that collapsed and flipped onto its side, killing five people, led to the heliport being closed indefinitely.
 Two years later, New York Airlines ended helicopter operations.

 From 1962 to 1966, Pakistan International Airlines (PIA) operated its Sikorsky S-61 helicopters for services within East Pakistan Helicopter Service (present day Bangladesh) using four S-61s.
 The helicopter route to Khulna reduced the 21-hour journey overland to 37 minutes by air.
 20 towns and cities covered by the network, including Bogra, Sirajganj, Chittagong, Mongla, Kushtia, Barisal, Chandpur, Sandwip and Hatiya Upazila.
 The average price of a ticket was 25 rupees.
 It was the world's largest commercial helicopter network at the time.